ideascube/catalog-i-o/doc/kiwix.md

 error-proof, but still faster than fighting with exceptions within the shell scripts.
 Seee the [Gotchas](#gotchas) section below.

+At some point, Kiwix stopped publishing zipped-zim files and turned to plain ZIM files (which now include the file index).
+As a result, the `library.xml` doesn't exist anymore, and several fields have to be built manually.

 ## (current) update process